nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Tips:**
 - Use the bar command to monitor payment trends and identify any seasonal patterns.
 - Ensure that all payment records are updated for accurate chart visualisation.
+- If you edited a monthpaid to be an empty string, the empty string may appear in the bar chart
 - Press "esc" to close the bar chart window.

 [Back to Table of Contents](#table-of-contents)